cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 TminerPeerTAU(y);TAUdavid..x
 TiminerPeerIPLD(y); Qmdavid..x  -> form multiaddress := relay+tminerpeerIPFSaddr
 Procedure for start request future blocks:
 1. graphsync( TminerPeerIPLD(y), ?
-DEFAUTL_CID - 0 means the hamt cid, select( coinbase tx));  coinbase is entry with current stateroot in it.   return receipt root= execution results of contract hash.
+DEFAUTL_CID - 0 means the hamt cid, select(hamtkey contractJSON));  coinbase is entry with current stateroot in it.   return receipt root= execution results of contract hash. **problem** we do not know this cid at the moment, but we do now the contractJSON as key from protocol
 2. hamt_get(stateroot, "previous state root"); Until mutable range.